cjdelisle/cjdns/doc/Whitepaper.md

 * Route Label: An ordered set of Directors that describe a path through the network.

-* Encoding Scheme: The method by which a switch converts one of it's internal Interface ID (EG: array index) to a Director and converts a Director back to it's internal representation.
+* Encoding Scheme: The method by which a switch converts one of its internal Interface ID (EG: array index) to a Director and converts a Director back to its internal representation.
 Encoding schemes may be either fixed width or variable width but in the case of variable width, the width must be self-describing as the Directors are concatenated in the Route Label without any kind of boundary markers.